DanielRuf/Plain-of-JARs/JARs/README.md

 ![WebApp](http://p.yusukekamiyamane.com/icons/search/fugue/icons-24/jar.png) WebApp 1.0.0
 =================

 WebApp can be used to create a standalone app from a website using JavaFX and a webview.
 You can also set some settings in the properties file.

-I have created the JAR file using `javafxpackager -createjar -nocss2bin -appclass webapp -srcdir . -outdir ../out -outfile webapp.jar`.
+I have created the JAR file using: `javafxpackager -createjar -nocss2bin -appclass webapp -srcdir . -outdir ../out -outfile webapp.jar`.

 Before this, I moved the properties file and the JAva file to another directory above the current directory.